sunnysingh/sunnysingh.io/src/posts/wfh-setup/index.md

 ### Headphones

 I have the [Bowers & Wilkins PX](https://sunny.link/px) which are a set of noise canceling headphones.
 While they are already three years old, they still work well.
 My only complaint about them is that they can get uncomfortable after long wearing sessions.

+If I was to upgrade, I would get either the [Bose QC 700](https://sunny.link.boseqc700) or the [Sony WH-1000XM4](https://sunny.link/sonywh1000xm4).
+They're both industry leaders in noise cancellation, and my dad still loves the Bose QC 700 that he recently got for Father's Day.
+A good investment for quarantine!

 ### Charger